Etowww/Ecommerce-Site-Backend/README.md

 `npm run seed` this will seed your database.
 After the database has been seeded you can run `node server.js` to spin up your server at `http://localhost:3001/`.

-I will attach below a video demonstrating these installation steps below:
+I will attach below a video demonstrating these installation steps:

 https://drive.google.com/file/d/1H4RVJpxqbbWQ51kOrC30Esrihg3WZw9D/view?usp=share_link